MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 After you have your AAD token, use the following command to call SignTool to sign your package with DGSS.

-`signtool sign /fd sha256 /dlib DgssLib.dll /dmdf D:\temp19\token6b4023f8.json  test.msix`
+`signtool sign /fd sha256 /dlib DgssLib.dll /dmdf D:\temp19\token6b4023f8.json  <Insert your .msix package>`

 Make note of the following: